patchlevel/event-sourcing-bundle/docs/pages/aggregate.md

   aggregates: '%kernel.project_dir%/src'
 ```

+!!! note

-> :book: You can also define multiple paths by specifying an array.
+    You can also define multiple paths by specifying an array.

 So that the bundle knows where to look, you also have to specify a path.